jamulussoftware/jamuluswebsite/_posts/2021-01-05-Jamulus-Sound-Devices.md

 **[HiFiBerry DAC+ ADC (Pro)](https://www.hifiberry.com/shop/boards/hifiberry-dac-adc/)**, Raspberry Pi compatible HAC internal sound card.

 **Linux**: Virtually no jitter and good latency (20 milliseconds).
 No headphone amp, so you'll need one.
 Used with a mini console [Rolls MX122](https://rolls.com/product/MX22s).
-Tested on several distributions, kernel versions 4.19, 5.4 and 5.8. (measured interface latency with jack_delay, 48000Hz, 64 samples/buffer, 2 periods, asynchronous mode and cable from output to input, with DSP mode set to low latency in alsamixer: `4.9ms`.
+Tested on several distributions, kernel versions 4.19, 5.4 and 5.8. (measured interface latency with jack_delay, 48000 Hz, 64 samples/buffer, 2 periods, asynchronous mode and cable from output to input, with DSP mode set to low latency in alsamixer: `4.9 ms`.
 Note this is **only the interface latency** not the latency in Jamulus)

 **Windows**: Not yet tested (if anybody runs Windows ARM on a Raspberry Pi feel free to test it).
 Probably no ASIO Driver available.